linode/docs/docs/guides/applications/configuration-management/chef/beginners-guide-chef/index.md

 ### Files

 These are static files uploaded to nodes.
 Files can be configuration and set-up files, scripts, website files.
 For example, you may have a recipe that uses an `index.php` file.
 You can use a `cookbook_file` resource block within a recipe to create the file on a node.
-All static files should be stored in a cookbook's `files` directory.
+All static files should be stored in a cookbook’s “files” directory.

 ### Libraries